vitorbasanez10/ECG/README.md

 # ECG
 **Introduction**
-* The project is based in the library Protocentral
+* The project is based on the Protocentral library

 ##
 **Obs**